Estimation in functional regression for general exponential families: Proofs of technical lemmas

-Many of the inequalities in this section involve sums of functions of the $\th_j$'s.
-The following result will save us a lot of repetition.
-To simplify the notation, we drop the subscripts from~$\PPnmuK$.
+Remember that $\theta_j$'s are the eigenvalues of $K$ as defined in Definition~\ref{ffdef}.
+Many of the inequalities in the proof of Lemma~\ref{txxn} involve sums of functions of the $\theta_j$'s.
+The following result will save us a lot of repetition.\vadjust{\goodbreak} \begin{lemma} \textup{(i)} For each $r\ge1$ there is a constant $C_r=C_r(\ff)$ for which